Global Wealth Management Investment Advisory Inc. Grows Stock Holdings in Invesco QQQ (NASDAQ:QQQ)

-Global Wealth Management Investment Advisory Inc. increased its position in shares of Invesco QQQ (NASDAQ:QQQ – Free Report) by 1.4% during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 32,406 shares of the exchange traded fund’s stock after purchasing an additional 451 shares during the period.
+Global Wealth Management Investment Advisory Inc. grew its holdings in Invesco QQQ (NASDAQ:QQQ – Free Report) by 1.4% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 32,406 shares of the exchange traded fund’s stock after acquiring an additional 451 shares during the period.
 Invesco QQQ accounts for 3.3% of Global Wealth Management Investment Advisory Inc.’s portfolio, making the stock its 2nd largest holding.
-Global Wealth Management Investment Advisory Inc.’s holdings in Invesco QQQ were worth $11,610,000 at the end of the most recent quarter.
+Global Wealth Management Investment Advisory Inc.’s holdings in Invesco QQQ were worth $11,610,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds have also recently modified their holdings of QQQ.
-Parsons Capital Management Inc. RI grew its stake in Invesco QQQ by 1.2% during the third quarter.
-Parsons Capital Management Inc. RI now owns 2,937 shares of the exchange traded fund’s stock valued at $1,052,000 after acquiring an additional 34 shares in the last quarter.
-Kelleher Financial Advisors lifted its holdings in shares of Invesco QQQ by 71.2% in the 3rd quarter.
-Kelleher Financial Advisors now owns 6,114 shares of the exchange traded fund’s stock worth $2,190,000 after acquiring an additional 2,542 shares during the last quarter.
-Buck Wealth Strategies LLC lifted its holdings in shares of Invesco QQQ by 71.4% in the 3rd quarter.
-Buck Wealth Strategies LLC now owns 156 shares of the exchange traded fund’s stock worth $56,000 after acquiring an additional 65 shares during the last quarter.
-Capital Wealth Planning LLC bought a new stake in Invesco QQQ during the 3rd quarter valued at about $5,163,000.
-Finally, Aldebaran Financial Inc. lifted its holdings in Invesco QQQ by 5.3% during the 3rd quarter.
-Aldebaran Financial Inc. now owns 3,325 shares of the exchange traded fund’s stock valued at $1,191,000 after buying an additional 167 shares in the last quarter.
-43.95% of the stock is currently owned by institutional investors.

 Invesco QQQ Stock Performance